VienDinhCom/docker-vscode-fullstack/README.md

 You can take a look and learn how to define a module from real-world examples such as [backend](https://github.com/VienDinhCom/docker-vscode-backend), [frontend](https://github.com/VienDinhCom/docker-vscode-frontend), or [proxy](https://github.com/VienDinhCom/docker-vscode-fullstack/tree/main/modules/proxy).

+## How Does the Project Help You?

+### One-Click, Consistent Dev Environments

+Spin up a full-stack development environment in seconds—no more “works on my machine” headaches.
+Every developer gets the same stack, from backend to frontend, every time.

+### VSCode in the Browser

+Develop directly inside your containers using Visual Studio Code, accessible from your browser.
+No local setup, no extensions to install—just code, anywhere.

+### Modular Architecture

+Easily add, remove, or update modules (like backend, frontend, or proxy) as your project grows.
+Use the built-in modules or bring your own via Git submodules.

+### Seamless Transition from Dev to Prod

+Build and run your stack in both development and production modes with a single command.
+What you test locally is exactly what you’ll deploy.

+### Zero Local Dependencies

+All you need is Docker.
+No Node, Python, or other runtimes required on your machine.
+Your stack, your way, on any OS.

+### UID/GID Mapping for File Safety

+Run containers with your host’s user and group IDs to avoid permission issues and keep your files safe and accessible.

+### Real-World Examples Included

+Jumpstart your project with ready-to-use backend, frontend, and proxy modules.
+Learn by example or use them as templates for your own services.

+### Easy Module Definition

+Define new modules with a simple folder structure.
+Plug them into your stack with minimal configuration.

+### Unified Workflow for Teams

+Frontend and backend developers work in harmony, using the same tools and processes.
+Collaboration has never been smoother.

+### Open Source and Extensible

+Fork, extend, and contribute.
+This project is designed to grow with your needs and the open-source community.

 ## Related Projects

 - [Docker VSCode for Back End Development](https://github.com/VienDinhCom/docker-vscode-backend)